muhan-zhang/Resources/Tutorials/Psi4Programming/2-Symmetry/README.md

-In this tutorial we will introduce how to use integrals from psi4.
+In this tutorial we will introduce how to adapt symmetry in the so-mp2 code.

 Symmetry in orbitals:
 ```